 Depending on the environmental factors of where your solar panels are located, rain can be an effective way of cleaning solar panels.
 In the above-mentioned study of California solar installations, after a slight rain, the efficiency of some of the solar panels declined sharply, while the performance of some of the panels improved.

 According to the researchers of the study, a rainfall of at least 20mm is needed to adequately clean solar panels and ensure optimal solar output.

-The National Renewable Energy Laboratory’s (NREL) Best Practices for Operation and Maintenance of Photovoltaic and Energy Storage Systems report finds heavy rains can completely clean solar panels, while light rains can have the opposite effect or make soiling and dirt buildup even worse.
+The National Renewable Energy Laboratory’s (NREL) Best Practices for Operation and Maintenance of Photovoltaic and Energy Storage Systems report finds heavy rains can completely clean solar panels, while light rains can have the opposite effect or make soiling and dust buildup even worse.

 NREL suggests solar arrays in areas where there are frequent heavy rains don’t need to invest in a cleaning regimen, but special conditions require a cleaning schedule.
 According to NREL, sources of soiling that may indicate the need for frequent solar panel cleaning include:

-Have questions about a solar PV system installation or want some guidance on the best self-cleaning solar panel technology?
+Have questions about a solar PV system installation or want some guidance on the best self cleaning solar panel technology?
 Please reach out to one of our experts so we can help.